carpentries-lab/metagenomics-shell/_episodes/05-writing-scripts.md

   <img src="{{ page.root }}/fig/02-05-03.png" alt="Download data with R Studio."
      width="826"
      height="235"
-     alt="Bottom right panel where the file-menu is displayed.
+     alt="Bottom right panel where the file menu is displayed.
 The file to download is selected." />
 </a>

 2. Then, we choose “More” to display more actions for the selected file.